4 Searching the Literature

 MINING EXISTING REVIEWS

 When you find a relevant systematic review, you have in your hands a roadmap to the literature.
-Look at the reference list—it’s a curated bibliography of relevant primary studies.
+The reference list is a curated bibliography of relevant primary studies.
 Check when the review was conducted and search for newer studies that might have been published since.
 Google Scholar makes this easy with the “Cited by” feature.
 Keep up this approach with every high quality study you find and you’ll have a good sense of the literature on your topic.

 4.3 Quick and Dirty Searches for Early Exploration